Epic launch – information for patients

 If you have any questions, please speak to your midwife or contact the maternity team.

 If you’re a family member, carer or guardian, you might receive text messages about a patient’s care.

 To make sure you continue receiving appointment confirmations and reminders from us after 5 October, please speak to the service directly.

 You can also use MyChart, our app and online portal for patients.
-With proxy access, you can view a patient’s health record, appointment details and set your preferences for how we communicate with you.
-You can find more information about MyChart on our website, or speak to the service to request an account.
+With proxy access, you can view a patient’s health record, appointment details, and set your preferences for how we communicate with you.
+Find out more about MyChart or speak to the service to request an account.